Intervention Overview

 World Music for Equal Dignity

-World Films for Equal Dignity
+World Film for Equal Dignity

-Professor Dharm Bhawuk describes the World Films for Equal Dignity project as follows: We start sharing the story of films, and how humiliation is depicted in the films we have collected, and how the characters deal with it, or live with it.
+Dharm Bhawuk describes the World Film for Equal Dignity initiative as follows: "We start sharing the story of films, and how humiliation is depicted in the films we have collected, and how the characters deal with it, or live with it.
 From a research perspective, we explore what topics are covered in the films in a particularly country and why, and then we examine international similarities and differences.
 We follow the "emic + etic" approach that cross-cultural psychologists recommend.
 The "emic" refers to the culture-specific aspects, and the within country analysis could highlight it.
 The "etic" refers to the culture-general or universal concepts, and the analysis of the films between or across countries helps us identify common themes.
-Based on the findings, we envisage developing an intervention strategy.
-We plan to write in popular press complementing the film makers, and thus encouraging others to fund such films in future.
+Based on the findings, we envision developing an intervention strategy.
+We plan to write in popular press complementing the film makers, and thus encouraging others to fund such films in future."

 World Theatre for Equal Dignity